clear-code/xmlua/docs/reference/serializable.md

 ### `to_xml(options=nil) -> string` {#to-xml}

-It saves document or element as XML.
+It serializes a document, an element or a node set as XML.

 `options`: Here are available options: